Cra1g01/nvim/README.md

 lsp-zero is used for LSP integration.

-lua_ls, pyright, rust_analyzer and tsserver are installed by default.
+A number of lsps are installed are installed by default.
+See `lua/craig/plugins/lsp.lua`.

 See [mason.nvim](https://github.com/williamboman/mason.nvim) for more info.

 ---------------------
-Credit to ThePrimeagen for the bulk of this config!
+Credit to ThePrimeagen and teej_dv for the bulk of my original config!